nyit-vancouver/Microservice-Micro-Regulator/README.md

 Whenever you need to use this app use the 'make' command to create the executable file and run it under the **root** privilege.

 This application stores logs in the `/var/log/vigilant-guard/` location.

+# Vigilant Guard 🛡️
+VigilantGuard is a lightweight security monitoring service that uses Go and eBPF to produce SIGMA rules with a communication module to collect logs in distributed environments.
+The primary purpose of VigilantGuard is to mitigate microservice architecture risks by collecting standard SIGMA rules. ✅

 ## Features
 - Uses eBPF to capture data. 🐝